[file name]: meta charset=UTF-8.txt [file content begin]Best Expense Tracker India 2026: Find Hidden Leaks & Save ₹10,000+

 If you love spreadsheetsExcel / Google Sheets

 Expense tracking is the foundation of financial control.
-In India, where cash is still widely used for small transactions—chai, auto rides, street food—it’s easy to lose track of where money goes.
-A ₹20 chai twice a day is ₹1,200 a month; a ₹50 auto ride daily is ₹1,500.
-These small leaks add up to ₹5,000-10,000 monthly—enough to fund a solid SIP.
-Tracking expenses for just 30 days reveals these patterns.
+In India, where cash and UPI are used for tiny transactions—chai, auto rides, street food—it’s easy to lose track.
+A ₹20 chai twice a day is ₹1,200/month; a ₹50 auto ride daily is ₹1,500/month.
+These small leaks add up to ₹5,000‑10,000 monthly—enough to fund a solid SIP.

 10-15%